rafael-magno/vue_laravel_adr/README.md

 # Vue Laravel ADR
 ## Instalation
-On the folder api, run:
+In the api folder, run:
 ```
 composer install
 ```
-On the folder app, run:
+In the app folder, run:
 ```
 npm install
 ```
 ## Usage
-On the folder api, run:
+In the api folder, run:
 ```
 composer run serve
 ```
-On the folder app, run:
+In the app folder, run:
 ```
 npm run serve
 ```